ramesh8v/zerodha/README.md

 To Do:
 1. Addition of Test casees
+2. Support for F&O
+3. Integration with data vendors
-2. Integration with a broader library like Zipline to include simulation and several brokers
+4. Integration with a broader library like Zipline to include simulation and several brokers

 Please log issues here if you find any.